OpenLocalizationTestOrg/azure-docs-pr-test.sv-SE/articles/service-fabric/service-fabric-testability-workload-tests.md

     {
         throw new NotImplementedException();
         // This is where you trigger and complete your service workload.
-        // Note that the faults induced while your service workload is running will
+        // Note that hello faults induced while your service workload is running will
-        // fault the primary service.
-Hence, you will need to reconnect to complete or check
+        // fault hello primary service.
+Hence, you will need tooreconnect toocomplete or check
-        // the status of the workload.
+        // hello status of hello workload.
     }

     private static T SelectRandomValue<T>(Random random)